 Douglass came to be known as the “Sage of Anacostia.”

 At the Visitors Center, we watched the 17-minute detailed film about Douglass’ life and looked at the exhibits there, including this haunting “death mask” and hand (I think it’s the first hand we’ve ever seen).

-We then headed up to the house, which Douglass named Cedar Hill, for a tour.
+We then headed up to the house that was built by the new home builders, which Douglass named Cedar Hill, for a tour.
 The house sits on a hill with a fantastic view of the city.
 FYI, there is a reason Douglass named the property Cedar “Hill,” it’s a steep climb and there are quite a lot of stairs to get there!
 I was relieved when my friend volunteered to hike back down the hill to check on the house tour.

 We were early for the tour, so we got to hang in out in rocking chairs on the front porch, which was very relaxing.
 While we waiting for the tour, we also walked around the grounds, including the Growlery, which was originally a construction shed that Douglass converted into a study of sorts.
 I found the Growlery to very charming like a little fairy tale cottage.